 This is built by Adam Hagerman, a Certified Financial Planner and Accredited Financial Counselor who has a Bachelors degree in Personal Finance, a Masters Degree in Personal Finance Education, and has worked his entire career helping people like you and me fix their finances.
-You'd spend hundreds if not thousands of dollars to visit with someone like him for a little while, and he's put together this incredibly detailed program for only $97.
+You'd spend hundreds if not thousands of dollars to visit with someone like him for a little while, and he's put together this incredibly detailed program.

 Going through his course recently has inspired me to get back to the basics in my own life when it comes to finances.
 You can expect a new series from me on that shortly, make sure to sign up for our newsletter to stay tuned.

 Bottom line, this guy knows what he is talking about.
 He covers all the bases that you'll need to build a solid financial defense and plug those holes.
-You can find out more, buy this course, and start using it immediately here.
+You can find out more here.

-These are affiliate links, but I have personally benefited by going through both of these courses.
+Yes those are affiliate links so I get a little money if you use them, but I have personally benefited by going through both of these courses.
 There are many redundancies between courses so if you've been through one, you probably aren't going to gain a whole lot by going through the other unless you need some added motivation to get back into the swing of things as I did.

 Are you ready to plug the holes in your financial bucket?
 Or are you going to continue pouring money into the top hoping that at some point you'll be able to get enough money in there that the holes don't matter?
 Don't get stuck in the loop, take the first step!